 Marketing automation is the set of tools that help carry out strategies without requiring human intervention

-These tools enable a series of actions to take place automatically, such as sending e-mails, analysing data or generating content, just to name a few examples.
+These tools enable a series of actions to take place automatically, such as sending e-mails, analysing data or generating the content, just to name a few examples.
 This way, marketing professionals can focus on other tasks of a more creative nature that do require their active intervention.

 This doesn’t mean, however, that human intervention is not necessary at some point.
-To implement these automations it’s necessary first to identify thoroughly who your client is, define a sales funnel, plan the actions and then define the steps to be followed in each of these tools.
+To implement automation it’s necessary first to identify thoroughly who your client is, define a sales funnel, plan the actions and then define the steps to be followed in each of these tools.
 But once these automations have been activated, the actions are triggered without human intervention.

 Related content | Gamification in marketing: Discover new strategies and top examples